Thundermaker300/GhostSpectator/README.md

-## GhostSpectator
+## Ghost Spectator
-An SCP:SL Exiled plugin that turns users into ghosts when they die!
+An SCP:SL Exiled plugin that turns users into ghosts when they die.
 Ghosts cannot be seen by alive players (including SCPs), cannot die, and can noclip.

 ## Config
 | Configuration           | Value Type | Description                                                                                                                                                        |